Russia's Bolshoi sticks to classics after revamp

 Smiling proudly, Iksanov said three layers of bricks, the oldest dating to 1780, are now on display in the main building through two glassed wall panels.

-Despite the number of seats shrinking from 2,200 to 1,720 for the main stage -- by replacing the rigid Soviet-era seats with ones that are wider and more cozy -- the fact the Bolshoi will perform on two stages means touring will have to be cut.

 "We won't give it up completely.
-We will just tour less," Iksanov said, adding that the Paris Opera, Vienna Opera House and Warsaw Opera are all lining up as guests for next year.
+We will just tour less," Iksanov said, adding that the Paris Opera, Vienna Opera House and Warsaw Opera are all queuing up as guests for next year.

-"Things are humming," he said in an office decorated with burgundy sofas and a portrait of Czar Alexander II, a great reformer who freed the serfs in the 19th century and visited the Bolshoi. ($1 = 31.480 Russian Roubles)
+"Things are humming," he said in an office decorated with burgundy sofas and a portrait of Tsar Alexander II, a great reformer who freed the serfs in the 19th century and visited the Bolshoi.

 (Writing By Nastassia Astrasheuskaya, editing by Amie Ferris-Rotman)